Sustainable marketing is no longer ‘just a trend’ that companies can choose to follow.

 Therefore, every company’s goal should be to innovate, fail, improve, and repeat.
 (The failing part would be an unfortunate turn of events though, which we genuinely hope you will not experience)

-Always search for new inspiration and ideas and aim at creating a marketing campaign that hasn’t been seen before.
+Always search for new inspiration and ideas.
+Furthermore, remember to aim at creating a marketing campaign that hasn’t been seen before.
 Perhaps a sustainable marketing campaign sounds like a good choice?

 Mission marketing aims at adapting mission to fit broad social terms instead of narrow product terms.
 Every company should try to find a suitable social mission that will give better direction to its employees.